e-c-k-e-r/vall-e/docs/models.md

   * The reference model was trained originally without summing, then trained with summing.

 Additionally, it's *technically* possible to instead use the embeddings from the core model used to encode the audio, but in theory this may exclude specific features the model has encoded within the embeddings.

+#### RVQ Level Embedding

+This embedding hints what the target RVQ level of the audio codes is being targetted.
+This embedding is not required, but seems some architectures (Mamba) requires this.

+This *may* replace needing separate embeddings for each RVQ level, but experimentation is required to test this claim.

 ### Tasks